-During the three months ended March 31, 2024 and 2023, the Company granted 411,456 and 608,955 restricted stock units ("RSUs") to executive officers and employees under the 2021 Equity Incentive Plan.
+During the three and six months ended June 30, 2024, the Company granted 104,348 and 515,804 restricted stock units ("RSUs"), respectively, to executive officers and employees under the 2021 Equity Incentive Plan.
+During the three and six months ended June 30, 2023, the Company granted 158,306 and 767,261 RSUs, respectively.
 These RSUs are not considered outstanding until vested.
 These RSUs have a time-based vesting condition.
 These units will vest 1/3 per year over three years.
-Vesting and payment of these RSUs are generally subject to continuing service of the employee or non-employee director over the requisite vesting periods beginning one year from the date of grant to three years after the date of grant.
+Vesting and payment of these RSUs are generally subject to continuing service of the employee or non-employee director over the ratable vesting periods beginning one year from the date of grant to three years after the date of grant.
 The fair values of these RSUs were determined based on the closing price of the Company's common stock on the trading date immediately prior to the grant date.
-These RSUs are not considered outstanding until vested.

-During the three months ended March 31, 2024 and 2023, the Company also granted 407,688 and 585,588 performance based stock units ("PSUs") which have market-based vesting conditions.
-The vesting is based on achievement of a total shareholder return relative to a specified peer group ("rTSR") within the three year performance period.
-Based on the rTSR, the PSUs can settle in shares in a range from 0% to 200%.
-In addition to the achievement of the performance conditions, these PSUs are generally subject to the continuing service of the employee over the requisite vesting period from the earned date continuing through the settlement of the shares.
+During the three and six months ended June 30, 2024, the Company granted - and 407,688 performance based stock units ("PSUs"), respectively, which have market-based vesting conditions.
+In the three and six months ended June 30, 2023, the Company granted 89,258 and 674,876 PSUs, respectively, which have market-based vesting conditions.
+The vesting is based on achievement of a total shareholder return relative to a specified peer group ("rTSR").
+Based on the rTSR, the awards can settle in shares in a range from 0% to 200%.
+In addition to the achievement of the performance conditions, these PSUs are generally subject to the continuing service of the employee over the ratable vesting period from the earned date continuing through the settlement of the shares.
 For these PSUs, the shares settle in the first quarter of the year following the year in which the vesting criteria is met.
 The fair values of PSUs with a market-based vesting condition were estimated using a Monte Carlo simulation model.